Our guide to garden office construction

 The choice in construction quality is broad, ranging from specialist buildings constructed with British grown wood and eco-sensitive materials through to buildings constructed using uPVC cladding and windows.

 25% of British carbon emissions are caused by badly insulated domestic buildings.

 Another 25% are caused by personal transport.

 This is why we are great supporters of home working and well-designed, well insulated garden offices.
-We believe that minimising the environmental impact of garden offices is an import part of building design.
+We believe that minimising the environmental impact of garden offices is an important part of garden office construction.

 When choosing a garden office you may want to discuss environmental policy with your supplier.
 Subjects you could discuss with them are:

 - Lifespan – how long will the building last?

 - Insulation – how much insulation do they put in their garden office buildings?

 - Energy efficiency – how much will the building cost to heat/cool over a year?

 - How much of the building can be recycled?